-- Review program policies (e.g., community and home-based care, palliative care, prevention of mother-to-child transmission, counseling, orphans and vulnerable children) and adapt them to include water, sanitation, and hygiene messages and programming. - Review policies on subsidies for water and sanitation and develop options to help ensure access to adequate quantities of water, appropriate sanitation facilities, and improved hygiene practices. - Disseminate existing information on efficacy and effectiveness of hand washing, household water treatment and safe storage, and sanitation practices that reduce diarrheal disease in PLWHA and supplement with new evidence as it becomes available. - Involve the water and sanitation sectors to integrate needs of PLWHA into sectoral planning and programming.
+home-based care, palliative care, prevention of mother-to-child transmission, counseling, orphans and vulnerable children) and adapt them to include water, sanitation, and hygiene messages and programming.

+- Review policies on subsidies for water and sanitation and develop options to help ensure access to adequate quantities of water, appropriate sanitation facilities, and improved hygiene practices. - Disseminate existing information on efficacy and effectiveness of hand washing, household water treatment and safe storage, and sanitation practices on reducing diarrheal disease in PLWHA and supplement with new evidence as it becomes available. - Involve the water and sanitation sectors to integrate needs of PLWHA into sectoral planning and programming.